-Every Magento installation has a hierarchy of website(s), store(s), and store view(s).
+Every Adobe Commerce and Magento Open Source installation has a hierarchy of website(s), store(s), and store view(s).
 The term scope determines where in the hierarchy a database entity — such as a product, attribute, or category — content element, or configuration setting applies.
 Websites, stores, and store views have one-to-many parent/child relationships.
 A single installation can have multiple websites, and each website can have multiple stores and store views.

-- Magento installations begin with a single website which by default, is called Main Website.
+- Installations begin with a single website which by default, is called Main Website.
 You can also set up multiple websites for a single installation, each with its own IP address and domain.

 - A single website can have multiple stores, each with its own main menu.
 The stores share the same product catalog, but can have a different selection of products and design.
 All stores under the same website share the same Admin and checkout.